scala/scala-collection-compat/CONTRIBUTING.md

 ### Sbt Projects

-- `scala-collection-compat` project (in the root directory): implementation of the compatibility library ;
+- `compat` project: implementation of the compatibility library ;
-- In directory `scalafix/` there is an independent build containing the implementation of the migration tool.
+- `scalafix*`: implementation of the migration tool.

 ## Migration tool